 Read More From Youmemindbody

 Ginseng is available as a herbal or dietary supplement.
-You can drink it as tea and consume it in every way imaginable (200mg to 3g a day by mouth daily).
+You can drink it as tea and consume it in every way imaginable (200 milligrams to 3 grams a day by mouth daily).

 3. Ginger tea (With Lemon or Honey)

 Made from ginger root, this tea is well known for its anti-inflammatory properties and ability to control stomach-related problems such as nausea and vomiting.